-The John Sterling Project is now updated as of May 7, 2014.
-Brian Roberts is the latest additions to the roll.
+The John Sterling Project is now updated as of August 25, 2014.
+Stephen Drew is the latest addition to the roll.

 John Sterling must have been a busy man during spring training.
 Considering the turnover of the Yankees’ roster, the veteran broadcaster probably spent most of March scribbling down personalized home run calls for all the new players in the Bronx Bombers’ lineup.
 And, with Vernon Wells, Travis Hafner, and Kevin Youkilis all going deep in the opening week of the season, it didn’t take long for Sterling to share the fruits of his labor.